 Kingdoms is a triptych of poems by Jasmine Simms, former Vice-Chancellor’s Scholar for the Arts at Durham University.
-The poems, written specifically for three locations in Durham – Clayport Library, Durham Station and TESTT Space – have been painted as murals by Durham University alumnus Lily Arnold and now form a ‘literary trail’ as part of the festival.
+The poems, written specifically for three locations in Durham – Clayport Library, Durham Station and TESTT Space – have been painted as murals by Durham University alumnus Lily Arnold and formed a literary trail as part of the 2019 festival.
 Inspired by A Room of One’s Own, the poems explore the idea of buildings and spaces as ‘autonomous’, imbued with their own memory and consciousness.
 What does it mean to have lived in a place?
 In the end, do the places we occupy begin to occupy us?